-On the one hand zero-rated category and other low concessions have made it possible for Pakistan to bring cheaper raw material from China which is used frequently in manufacturing of Pakistani products, while on the other hand, due to extra tariff concessions, there has also been the huge increase in import of finished products from China and consequently Pakistani market has been flooded by Chinese products which are very cheap in price thus affecting the local industry of Pakistan.
+On the one hand zero-rated category and other low concessions has made it possible for Pakistan to bring cheaper raw material from China which is used frequently in manufacturing of Pakistani products, while on the other hand, due to extra terrify concessions, there has also been the huge increase in import of finished products from China and consequently Pakistani market has been flooded by Chinese products which are very cheap in price thus affecting the local industry of Pakistan.
 Local producers of Pakistan are not in a position to produce as cheap products as Chinese products are.
-Local Industries of Pakistan are at risk due to heavy dumping of Chinese cheap products into the Pakistani market33.Pakistani Products are being replaced by Chinese Products and Chinese Products are becoming a dominant force in Pakistani domestic market.34 Products of textile, shoes, chemicals, steel and iron in which Pakistani local industry was giving a reasonable output but now those products are also being heavily imported from China.
-Protection of domestic industries should be taken seriously.
-National Tariff Commission of Pakistan registers cases on the complaints of local produces against dumping
+Local Industries of Pakistan are at risk due to heavy dumping of Chinese cheap products into the Pakistani market32.Pakistani Products are being replaced by Chinese Products and Chinese Products are becoming a dominant force in Pakistani domestic market.33 Products of textile, shoes, chemicals, steel and iron in which Pakistani local industry was giving a reasonable output and now heavily imported from China.